YingxuH/DataSciencePosts/docs/LLM_notes.md

 > [!important]
 > Switch to `bf16` or `fp32` once the loss becomes NaN.

+## Finetuning

+### Gradient Accumulation
+- perform backward propagation at each step, accumulate the gradients for each trainable tensor.
+- The performance might deviate from the large batch method when batch normalization is [applied](https://jhc.sjtu.edu.cn/~bjiang/papers/Huang_CCGrid2023_GA.pdf).
+- One should not blindly increase the accumulation steps as a having a too large batch size might also slow down the [convergence](https://jhc.sjtu.edu.cn/~bjiang/papers/Huang_CCGrid2023_GA.pdf).

+### Gradient Checkpoint

 ## Quantization
 It means a projection from a set of indices to real domains.
 Typically, people save weights in 32-bit for storage and calculate gradients in 16-bit.